-In Syria, programmes of the Aga Khan Development Network span six
+Currently, programmes of the Aga Khan Development Network are focusing on humanitarian relief.
+Previously, AKDN's work spanned six

 provinces (Aleppo, Damascus, Hama, Lattakia, Sweida and Tartous), serving

-both rural and urban populations.
-Current priority areas include rural economic
+both rural and urban populations, and encompassing rural economic

-development, employment and enterprise development, enhancing the quality
+development, employment and enterprise development, the enhancement of the quality

-society organizations, protecting cultural heritage and developing sustainable
+society organizations, the protection ofcultural heritage and the development of sustainable

 In AKDN’s experience, a process of positive change sparked by AKDN agencies can gain its own momentum and become selfsustaining if – and this is where experimentation and innovation are important – there is both a correct mix, and a critical mass, of coordinated development activity.
 The components of this “correct mix” and “critical mass” can vary from area to area.
 In ultra-poor areas, agricultural inputs that lead to higher yields of cereals may be the best way forward.
 More